 Portable External Battery

-Although they’re available at a very low cost all over Asia, “power banks” (aka portable external batteries) make great gift ideas for someone going travelling in advance of their trip.
+Although they’re available at a very low cost all over Asia, “power banks” (aka portable external batteries) make great gift ideas for someone going traveling in advance of their trip.

 There are larger nomad-friendly chargers out there, but to be safe I suggest you keep it to 20,000 mAh or below.
 This ultra-thin 20,000 mAh portable external battery recharger not only looks great, it works beautifully with the above solar nomad charger, too.